-Note: the Burress Family Center for Philanthropy will remain closed at least through the end of August, 2020.
+Note: the Burress Family Center for Philanthropy will remain closed for the foreseeable future.
 We appreciate your understanding as we aim to prevent the coronavirus’s further spread in our community.

 This light-filled gathering space with downtown views connects the Burress Center’s three conference rooms.